byilagan/CamStruct/README.md

 # CamStruct
-A website that can help you create a custom camera kit at a great price
+*A website that can help you create a custom camera kit at a great price*

+# Description